Reasons To Avoid Oil and What Gets Me Hot + the Best Vegan Reuben with Tempeh You’ll Ever Eat

-If eating a vegan diet was the best french kiss in the world, than eating a Whole Food Plant Based diet was an exploding orgasm that just kept on coming.
+If eating a vegan diet is the best french kiss in the world, eating a Whole Food Plant Based diet is an exploding orgasm that just keeps on coming.

-Part of eating a Whole Food Plant Based diet (WFPB) is cutting out (or at least drastically cutting down) on your oil consumption.
+Part of eating a Whole Food Plant Based diet (WFPB) is cutting oil from the diet.

 All non-hydrogenated vegetable oils fall into the category of either polyunsaturated fat or monounsaturated fat.

-We also learned that monounsaturated fats are good to add to the diet in moderation.
+Monounsaturated fats are beneficial to the body in moderation.

-Since all non-hydrogenated oils are either a poly or a monounsaturated fat, I completely understand why people think that adding vegetable oil to their diet is a good idea, especially olive oil, given the popularity of the Mediterranean diet.
+Since all non-hydrogenated oils are either a poly or a monounsaturated fat, it’s understandable why people think adding vegetable oil to their diet is a good idea, especially olive oil, given the popularity of the Mediterranean diet.

 Most people don’t realize that even unsaturated oils contain a certain amount of saturated fat.